ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 Summary
 ----------

 - Programmers use code to represent a physical object or nonphysical concept, real or imagined, by defining a class based on the attributes and/or behaviors of the object or concept.

 - **Instance Variables** define the attributes or data needed for objects, and **methods** define the behaviors or functions of the object.

 - **Data encapsulation** is a technique in which the implementation details of a class are kept hidden from the user.
 The data is kept private with access only through the public methods that can act on the data in the class.

-- The keywords **public** and **private** affect the access of classes, data, constructors, and methods.
+- The keywords ``public`` and ``private`` affect the access of classes, data, constructors, and methods.

-- The keyword private restricts access to the declaring class, while the keyword public allows access from classes outside the declaring class.
+- The keyword ``private`` restricts access to the declaring class, while the keyword ``public`` allows access from classes outside the declaring class.

-- Instance variables are encapsulated by using the **private access modifier**.
+- Instance variables are encapsulated by using the ``private`` **access modifier**.

-- Methods can be public or private, but they are usually public.
+- Methods can be ``public`` or ``private``.
+The set of ``public`` methods define what other classes can do with an instance of a class.

 AP Practice
 ------------